88-Pallav/git-repo/README.md

 Step 10: To push the changes we need to do: git push -u origin master

-*To add a file locally created to git* git init          // This initialises the empty git repository but to push this live
+*To add a file locally created to git:* git init          // This initialises the empty git repository but to push this live
                      you need to create an empty repository on github

-*To add this we use remote command* git remote add origin "github_https/ssh_link"
+*To add this we use remote command:* git remote add origin "github_https/ssh_link"
 // This is done so that we can push changes to origin (It would not recognize origin otherwise)

-*To check if all is ok run*
+*To check if all is ok run:*
 git remote -v       // This shows any remote directories connected to this repo
                        (Now we can freely use git push origin master/main)